 DISORGANIZED ATTACHMENT

-An attachment pattern, identified in early childhood research by Dr. Mary Main, PhD, developmental psychologist at the University of California, Berkeley, in which the caregiver is simultaneously the source of safety and the source of fear.
-Unlike anxious or avoidant attachment — which involve consistent (if painful) strategies — disorganized attachment leaves the child without a coherent strategy for managing distress.
+An attachment pattern, identified in early childhood research by Mary Main, PhD, developmental psychologist at the University of California, Berkeley, in which the caregiver is simultaneously the source of safety and the source of fear.
+Unlike anxious or avoidant attachment.
+Which involve consistent (if painful) strategies.
+Disorganized attachment leaves the child without a coherent strategy for managing distress.
 In adulthood, disorganized attachment is associated with approach-avoidance patterns in relationships, fear of intimacy alongside desperate longing for it, and difficulty maintaining emotional regulation during conflict.

-The result is disorganized attachment — a fundamental confusion at the level of the nervous system about whether love is safe.
+The result is fearful-avoidant attachment.
+A fundamental confusion at the level of the nervous system about whether love is safe.
 And this confusion doesn’t resolve at eighteen when you leave home.
 It travels with you into every intimate relationship you enter.

 The Patterns That Keep Appearing